Terms and Conditions

 Any third party software which Progressive Web Development Ltd agrees to provide shall be supplied in accordance with the relevant licensor’s standard terms.
 The one-off licence fee for such third party software is included in the Charges payable pursuant to clause 1.

-These Terms constitute the entire agreement between the parties and supersedes all previous representations, promises, assurances, warranties, understandings and agreements between them, whether written or oral, relating to their subject matter.
+These Terms constitute the entire agreement between the parties and supersede all previous representations, promises, assurances, warranties, understandings and agreements between them, whether written or oral, relating to their subject matter.

 A failure or delay by a party to exercise any right or remedy provided under this agreement or by law shall not constitute a waiver of that or any other right or remedy, nor shall it prevent or restrict any further exercise of that or any other right or remedy.